Momentum-Team-10/notes/py-lists-dicts-tuples.md

 ### Obtain values by their keys, NOT their position

 You have to use square brackets enclosing a string to retrieve values by their key.

-Dot notation will not work like it does in JS.
+⚠️ **Dot notation will not work like it does in JS.**

 ```py
 >>> fruit_amounts['apples']